-Hopefully you’ve figured it’s best to keep your work computer for work only.
-But with lockdown and the sudden turn to remote working, many pros are using their personal computer for company business.
+Hopefully, you’ve figured it’s best to keep your work computer for work only.
+But with the lockdown and the sudden turn to remote working, many employees are using their personal computers for company business.
 And whichever device you use to log in to work, your boss will have access to at least some of your data.

-The Covid-19 pandemic has revolutionized the way we work and this shift towards remote-working has led to a rise in companies keeping track of their employees’ productivity through various tools and software, leading to some serious privacy concerns.
+The Covid-19 pandemic has revolutionized the way we work, and this shift towards working remotely has led to a rise in companies keeping track of their employees’ productivity through various tools and software, leading to some serious privacy concerns.

-And that’s just standard work tools.
+And these are just standard work tools used to monitor employee performance.
 Despite 72% of workers saying their productivity would not go up if their employer used monitoring software, 12% of all firms have already installed it (16% at larger firms), and 8% already plan to implement it (11% at larger firms).
 Tracking software like this has an ominously William Gibson-esque nickname: bossware.

 And don’t think you’re out of sight using your work cell phone on the weekend.
-Employers can install hidden software on your device that tracks your movements via GPS, all SMS messages and other messaging app usage, and can even record calls and Skype interactions.
+Employers can install hidden software on your device that tracks your movements via GPS, all SMS messages, and track other messaging app use, and even record calls and Skype interactions.

 Bossware is just a nickname.
 Its creators market their surveillance programs as productivity software.

 But what precisely do the different bossware packages do?
 If you spot any of these names cropping up on your computer, use this checklist to see their snooping capabilities.
-But be aware, in several cases, your boss can hide the program’s presence altogether.
+But be aware — your boss may be able to hide the program’s presence altogether.

-Employee monitoring software comes with its own ‘war room’ screen, and each program has its own look and emphasis.
-Some list the times or hours you’ve been caught working; others use colorful data visualizations to flag your ‘biorhythms’ through the day.
+Employee monitoring software comes with its own “war room” screen, and each program has its own look and emphasis.
+Some list the times or hours you worked; others use colorful data visualizations to flag your “biorhythms” throughout the day.
 Some use algorithms to balance your productivity against your wages to literally figure out whether you’re worth the money you’re paid.

 Zoom is ubiquitous these days.
 Many of us would rather use the work account than pay for a subscription, and your boss may allow this.
 But note they will receive the names of anybody you call and can access recorded meetings if you save them in the cloud.

-A lot of bosses got ‘bossware curious’ after sending their employees home for lockdown.
-Surfshark scraped search engine data for bossware searches around the world for the year to March 2021.
+A lot of bosses got “bossware-curious” after sending their employees home for lockdown.
+In March 2021, Surfshark scraped search engine data for bossware searches around the world in the last 12 months.

 Since work monitoring is legal in most countries, employees are left with little to protect themselves.
-In most personal cases people at least have a right to privacy with tools like Virtual Private Networks (VPN) or being able to choose what services to use or not.
+In their personal lives, people at least have a right to privacy with tools like Virtual Private Networks (VPNs) or being able to choose what services to use.
 However, that’s not the case in workplaces.

 But as bossware becomes more pervasive and employers figure out just how closely they can monitor their newly remote employees, being watched at the postbox may be the least of your worries.